 Whether it be through incorporating their feedback of the process into production standards or giving them additional information, you are only increasing the quality of a product.

-Engaging with workers can also help motivate them to work with better efficiency and increase productivity levels.
-Another aspect of being considerate of are any safety concerns they may have.
+Engaging with workers can also help motivate them to work more efficiently and increase productivity levels.
+Another aspect of being considerate is listening to any safety concerns they may have.
 Often, quality is sacrificed when workers are at risk of injury, so you should listen to any safety concerns to mitigate the issue and improve the process.